src-d/blog/content/upcoming/enry.md

 }
 ```

-You can see how the strategies look for `Modeline`, `Filename`, `Shebang`... characteristics of a file that can be representative of the language it uses.
+You can see how the strategies look for `Modeline`, `Filename`, `Shebang`... characteristics of a file that can be representative of the language.
 Some strategies need to parse the content and perhaps apply heuristics while others do their job only with the filename.

 The strategy chain works as follows:
 * A strategy tries to get the language from a file.
 * It can result in zero or more languages detected.
 * If there's no language, call the next strategy.
-* If there are more than one language, they are appended to a list of candidates and they are given to the next strategy.
+* If there is more than one language, they are appended to the list of candidates and they are passed to the next strategy.
 * If there is exactly one language, it is returned as the detected language and the process stops.

- When the detection process falls through all the strategies without getting only one language as an outcome, it reaches the last step: `GetLanguagesByClassifier`.
-This strategy deserves taking a look at it.
+ When the detection process falls through all the strategies and the outcome is ambiguous, it makes the last step: `GetLanguagesByClassifier`.
+This strategy deserves having a look.

-`GetLanguagesByClassifier` internally uses an object of the type:
+`GetLanguagesByClassifier` internally uses the object of type:

 ```go
 type Classifier interface {